-A Primary School Teacher is an educator who teaches children from the ages of 5 to 11.
-Their role is to ensure that young children can develop strong mathematical and literacy skills before proceeding to secondary school.
-Unlike Secondary School Teachers, Primary Teachers cover a broad range of topics across the curriculum which means they must be able to teach all subjects effectively.
+A primary school teacher teaches children from the ages of 5 to 11.
+Their role is to ensure that young children can develop strong mathematical and literacy skills before starting secondary school.
+Unlike secondary school teachers, primary teachers cover a broad range of topics across the curriculum which means they must be able to teach all subjects effectively.

-If you’re passionate about teaching and dedicated to nurturing the next generation, this article will guide you through the steps to achieve your qualified teacher status (QTS) and start your career as a Primary School Teacher.
+If you’re passionate about teaching young children, this article will guide you through the steps of how to achieve your qualified teacher status (QTS) and start your career as a primary school teacher.
 Discover whether a career in primary education is right for you.

 Step 1: Explore your passion

-The first step in becoming a Primary School Teacher is to reflect on your passion for education and your desire to work with children.
-Teaching is a demanding profession that required dedication and patience.
-It’s important for individuals to fully understand the commitment involved in becoming a Primary Teacher, including the long hours, workload and emotional investment required to educate young learners.
+The first step in becoming a primary school teacher is to reflect on your passion for education and your desire to work with children.
+Teaching is a demanding profession that requires dedication and patience.
+It’s important to fully understand the commitment involved in becoming a primary teacher, including the long hours, workload and emotional investment required to educate young learners.

 Consider what motivates you to teach and the impact you hope to make in the lives of your future students.
 It can be a good idea to take the time to volunteer or gain experience working with children to confirm your passion for teaching.